BunmiFash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. This script prints all possible combinations of two letters, except oo.
 13. This scripts prints a number with two decimal places
 14. This script converts a number from base 10 to base 16.
+15. This script encodes and decodes text using the rot13 encryption.
+Assume ASCII.